timothyas/xesn/docs/gpus.rst

-Unfortunately, GPU/cupy integration is not currently implemented in the `Surrogate Modeling Toolbox <https://smt.readthedocs.io/en/latest>`_ and so the Macro Optimization cannot be performed on the GPU.
+Unfortunately, GPU/cupy integration is not currently implemented in the `Surrogate Modeling Toolbox <https://smt.readthedocs.io/en/latest>`_ and so the Macro Optimization cannot be performed on GPUs.